HaraldKal/hx_stomp_midi_footswitch/README.md

 * 2 x DC Power Connector (Barrel Plug)
 * 1 x 5 pin DIN Socket (MIDI)

-### Credits ###
+### Credits & Thanks###

 These people helped, in some way or other, me to complete the project.

 Thanks to Erikson Silva for inspiring me to build my own midi footswitch and recommending a suitable debounce time of 20ms for the footswitches based on extensive testing that he did prior to me starting this project.
 This saved me hours of testing.

 Thanks to the Hacker Shack YouTube channel for recommending the usage of the [Bounce2](https://github.com/thomasfredericks/Bounce2) library for Arduino.
-It reduces noise when pressing the footswitches and makes the pedal more reliable.
+It reduces the issues of the noise when pressing the footswitches and makes the pedal more reliable.
 The video can be seen [here](https://www.youtube.com/watch?v=M25I58I7BtI)

 Thanks to Jason Sadites for sharing a video on YouTube, explaining how to send midi messages to the Line 6 HX Stomp.
 In the video he explains how to (using only one footswitch) activate the Tuner and send Tap Tempo messages.
-Although the video was a instructional video for the Morningstar MC6 MkII, this gave me the idea to find a way to do this with the Arduino Nano by having the code read footswitch presses as a regular press and long press.
+Although the video was a instructional video for the Morningstar MC6 MkII, this gave me the idea to implement my way to do this with the Arduino Nano.
+This was done by having the code read footswitch presses as a regular press and long press.
 The video can be seen [here](https://www.youtube.com/watch?v=en8YLGcwuPc)